Syed Mokhtar Albukhary

+Syed Mokhtar Shah bin Syed Nor Albukhary (born 12 December 1951) is a Malaysian business tycoon and philanthropist.
+Recognised as the 11th richest individual in Malaysia by Forbes in 2025, Syed Mokthar is estimated to have a net worth of US$2.2 billion.

+Through holdings such as the MMC Corporation and DRB-HICOM, Syed Mokthar is reported to be the leading figure in Malaysia's rice, sugar, ports, postal, and power generation sectors, and owns the national car company Proton.
+He is also a key figure in the engineering, construction, and property business.
+Syed Mokthar is also the largest shareholder in Media Prima, Malaysia's largest media conglomerate, and owns Media Mulia Sdn Bhd, which publishes Utusan Malaysia, the oldest Malay-language daily newspaper in Malaysia.

-Tan Sri Syed Mokhtar Shah bin Syed Nor Albukhary (born 12 December 1951) is a Malaysian businessman, entrepreneur and philanthropist.
-He is the founder of the Albukhary Foundation, an international non-profit charity organization that focuses on social development.
+Syed Mokthar is also the founder of the Albukhary Foundation, an international non-profit charity organization that focuses on social development.

 Early life

-Syed Mokhtar Albukhary was born on 12 December 1951, the third child of Syed Nor and Sharifah Rokiah in Kampung Hutan Keriang, Alor Setar, Kedah.
+Syed Mokhtar Albukhary was born on 12 December 1951, the third child of Syed Nor and Sharifah Nor in Kampung Hutan Keriang, Alor Setar, Kedah.
 His family traces its roots to Hadramawt region of Yemen.

 In 1961, Syed Mokhtar moved to Johor Bahru where he spent the next 6 years before returning to Alor Setar where he attended St. Michael's Secondary School.
 While still schooling, he got involved in his father's cattle business.

 Not long after, an outbreak of Foot-and-mouth disease collapsed the company.
 This led to Syed Mokhtar abandoning his studies a few months prior to completing his Secondary 5, as his family could not afford to pay for his examination fees.
 With money saved from his involvement in his father's cattle business, Syed Mokhtar began venturing into business on his own.